 The vulnerability is likely to have exploits available and is expected to be, or is being, actively exploited.

-For high profile, third-party vulnerabilities, Cisco will begin assessing all potentially impacted products that have not reached the LDoS and publish a Security Advisory within 24 hours after Cisco classifies the vulnerability as high profile.
-All known affected Cisco products will be detailed in an update to the initial Security Advisory that will be published within 7 days of the initial disclosure.
+For high profile, third-party vulnerabilities, Cisco will begin assessing all potentially impacted products and cloud-hosted services that have not reached the LDoS and publish a Security Advisory within 24 hours after Cisco classifies the vulnerability as high profile.
+All known affected Cisco products and cloud-hosted services will be detailed in an update to the initial Security Advisory that will be published within 7 days of the initial disclosure.
 A Cisco bug will be created for each vulnerable product so that registered customers can view them using the Cisco Bug Search Toolkit.
 Third-party vulnerabilities that are not classified as high profile will be disclosed in a Release Note Enclosure.

 Cisco Vulnerability Repository